Written case interviews are a natural extension of the traditional case interview.Bain & Company Recruiting

-We have compiled a tested strategy to help you to effectively tackle this type of assessment.
-Below is our 6-step approach to written case interviews that focuses your efforts, makes sure you zero in on the crucial bits of the case, swiftly analyze and synthesize the available information, and provide a strong recommendation.
+We have compiled a tested strategy to help you effectively tackle this type of assessment.
+Below is our 6-step approach to written case interviews to focus your efforts, make sure you zero in on the crucial bits of the case, swiftly analyze and synthesize the available information, and provide a strong recommendation.

 #1 Already have a plan when you go in for the written case

 Since time is usually limited, you should have a plan on how long you want to spend on each task of the assignment beforehand.
 For a typical 60 minute case take

 - 5 minutes for a quick scan of the documents